hawkinsd90/BouncePartyClubSite/docs/PAYMENTS_AND_RECEIPTS.md

 ## Notification Reliability (`src/lib/notificationReliability.ts`)

 The system tracks email and SMS notification failures in a `notification_failures` table.
 If three or more consecutive failures occur for the same notification type, the admin is alerted.
 Failures can be marked as resolved from the admin dashboard's Notification Failures panel.

 ---

-## Balance Payment Atomic RPCs

-Customer balance payments (paid through the Customer Portal's "Pay Now" flow) use a two-step atomic pattern to prevent double-application:

-### `claim_balance_payment_financials(payment_id)`

-Called immediately after a Stripe PaymentIntent succeeds for a balance payment.
-Sets `order_financials_applied = false` (a claimed-but-not-yet-applied flag) as a lock so no other process applies this payment concurrently.

-### `apply_balance_payment_financials(payment_id, amount_cents, order_id)`

-Called after claiming.
-Atomically updates the order's `balance_paid_cents`, links the invoice status, and sets `order_financials_applied = true` on the payment record to mark it as permanently applied.

-The `order_financials_applied` column on the `payments` table is the idempotency flag that prevents a balance payment from being double-applied if the webhook fires more than once.

-### `reconcile-balance-payment` Edge Function

-Handles the full flow: verifies the Stripe session, calls `claim_balance_payment_financials`, then `apply_balance_payment_financials`, logs the transaction receipt, and sends the customer a receipt email.

----